mohammad-kassem/Comptutor-Liaison/README.md

 - As a student, I want to have the option to update my information and the subjects I want to learn.

 ### Tutor Stories
 - As a tutor, I want to be contacted only by students concerning my subjects.
 - As a tutor, I want appointments to be booked according to my available times.
 - As a tutor, I want to be notified when someone requests an appointment.
-- As a tutor, I want to be able to accept or reject appointments requests.
+- As a tutor, I want to be able to accept or reject appointment requests.
 - As a tutor, I want the freedom to cancel an appointment.
 - As a tutor, I want there to be a specific cutoff period after which the other party cannot cancel the appointment.
 - As a tutor, I want students to be able to connect with me easily.
 - As a tutor, I want to have the option to update my information, add my education, and the subjects I teach.

 <br><br>